swcarpentry/git-novice/_episodes/15-supplemental-ssh.md

 ---

 ## Why is SSH in a Git Lesson?
-Github used to allow command line (CLI) authentication using only username and password, which uses HTTPS protocol.
+GitHub used to allow command line (CLI) authentication using only username and password, which uses HTTPS protocol.
 However, this actually creates security risks, so, they removed the CLI username/password option.
 Instead, they kept two options which provide more robust security: SSH, which is a widely used protocol; and Personal Access Tokens (PAT), which uses